-To celebrate the Clarkson College Values of Caring, Integrity, Excellence, Commitment and Leaning, the College is hosting its first annual Spirit Week on Sept.
+To celebrate the Clarkson College Values of Caring, Integrity, Excellence, Commitment and Learning, the College is hosting its first annual Spirit Week on Sept.
 24-28.

 Josh Hanes has lived most of his life feeling insecure about his size.
 As a child born and raised in small town Nebraska, he grew used to being the biggest kid in his class and, eventually, his entire school.